thaixnguyen/saucedemo-ui-automation/README.md

 ## Sauce Demo UI Automation with XCUITest
-Automates the different flows for [Swag Labs](https://www.saucedemo.com/) using a iOS Mobile device that is emulated with Safari.
+Automates the different flows for [Swag Labs](https://www.saucedemo.com/) using a iOS Mobile device with Safari.

 **Requirements:**
 ===